 Is your skillset in your hobby can create a sustainable income to pursue as a career?
 Have you calculated how much monthly revenue you need to run things smoothly in your life?

 These are some of the important questions you need to answer.
 Most people have no clear answers to these questions or they prefer to escape from these questions.

-Most of the quick answer will be “yes”.
+Most of the quick answers will be “yes”.
 The word passion has many forms.
-Are you passionate enough not to treat as your regular job?
+Are you passionate enough not to treat it as your regular job?